maxin-cn/Cinemo/README.md

 ## News

-- (🔥 New) Feb.
-27, 2025. 💥 Our paper is accepted by CVPR 2025.
+- 🔥 *Feb.
+27, 2025*: Our paper is accepted by CVPR 2025.

-- (🔥 New) Jul.
-29, 2024. 💥 [HuggingFace space](https://huggingface.co/spaces/maxin-cn/Cinemo) is added, you can also launch [gradio interface ](#gradio-interface) locally.
+- 🔥 *Jul.
+29, 2024*: [HuggingFace space](https://huggingface.co/spaces/maxin-cn/Cinemo) is added, you can also launch [gradio interface ](#gradio-interface) locally.

-- (🔥 New) Jul.
-23, 2024. 💥 Our paper is released on [arxiv](https://arxiv.org/abs/2407.15642).
+- 🔥 *Jul.
+23, 2024*: Our paper is released on [arxiv](https://arxiv.org/abs/2407.15642).

-- (🔥 New) Jun.
-2, 2024. 💥 The inference code is released.
+- 🔥 *Jun.
+2, 2024*: The inference code is released.
 The checkpoint can be found [here](https://huggingface.co/maxin-cn/Cinemo/tree/main).

 ## Setup